gitlabhq/gitlab-runner/docs/executors/instance.md

 - A custom image with at least `git` and GitLab Runner installed.
 - A Google Cloud instance group where the autoscaling mode is set to `do not autoscale`.
 The runner handles the scaling.
 - An IAM policy with the [correct permissions](https://gitlab.com/gitlab-org/fleeting/plugins/googlecloud#required-permissions).
+  If you're deploying your runner in a GKE cluster, you can add an IAM binding between the Kubernetes service account and the GCP service account.
+  You can add this binding with the `iam.workloadIdentityUser` role to authenticate to GCP instead of using a key file with `credentials_file`.

 This configuration supports: